microsoft/CanvasTools-for-VOTT/README.md

 ### Add Editor to the page

-Add some containers to host SVG elements for the toolbar and the editor.
+Add container elements to host SVG elements for the toolbar and the editor.

 ```html
 <div id="ctZone">